eironross/eironross/README.md

 <h1>👋 Hi, I’m Eiron Ross</h1>

-I am embarking on a journey to learn all about data from Data Engineering to AI/ML.
+I am embarking on a journey to deepen my knowledge of data — from Data Engineering to AI/ML.
+I started learning programming two years ago, using Python to create general-purpose scripts for gathering and compiling data.

-<br>I started learning programming 2 years ago and used Python to create general purpose scripts, gathering and compiling data.
+Currently, I work as a Data Analyst in the healthcare industry, where I’m building a strong foundation in data analysis while actively upskilling myself into Data Engineering.

-What I like about programming is the continuous learning and problem solving.
+What excites me about programming is the continuous learning and problem-solving that comes with it.

-In my spare time, I also study music production to learn more about instrumental beats
+Outside of work, I also explore music production, focusing on creating instrumental beats.

 Hope we connect!